codeandcognition/koconut/README.md

 You can register your GitHub account in WebStorm for easy version control: [Registering GitHub Account in WebStorm](https://www.jetbrains.com/help/webstorm/registering-github-account-in-webstorm.html)

 It is recommended that you use token authentication: [Personal API Tokens](https://github.com/blog/1509-personal-api-tokens)

+### VS Code
+You can use Visual Studio Code instead of Webstorm, but you will find that it is harder to use Flow with.
+Visual Studio has an add-on for Flow that is a lot slower and feels a bit buggier, whereas Webstorm's feels very smooth.

+If you're just getting started, I highly suggest using Webstorm.
+Once you get more familiar with the code base, then you can choose to switch to Visual Studio Code.

 ### Tutorials and API References